comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 #presenting the results
 bash frame1.sh "Car edited successfully"
 ```
-[This scripts shows the algorithms to edit a car info]
+[Fig][The above script shows the algorithms to edit a car info]

+The following steps summarize the algorithms to edit a car info:
+1. Check the number of arguments.
+If not equal to 4, then print "message" and exit
+1. atribute variables to the arguments
+1. move to the database file to locate the car file
+1. check if car file exists.
+If not, then print "message" and exit.
+Else, copy the arguments to the car file.
+1. move to the script file to locate the frame script
+1. show results in frame script

 Problems and solutions
 -----------------